Sanyella/FVTT-Custom-Journal-Theming/README.md

 # FVTT Custom Journal Theming - The Journals of your Dreams!

+> **IF YOU ARE STILL ON 1.0.11 OR LOWER, YOU WILL MOST LIKELY HAVE TO REINSTALL MANUALLY, SINCE I MADE A MISTAKE IN THE MANIFEST LINK, BREAKING THE USUAL UPDATE PROCESS.
+SORRY ABOUT THE INCONVENIENCE!**

 Welcome to your own personal playground to design your own wonderful-looking journals!
 Not only did I want to make journals more interesting, I also wanted to to allow them to be selectively themed, much like actors can.
 This is now possible, with a current